Specification

 Entries SHOULD be ordered within a dataset by the entry-date value, with older entries appearing before later entries.

-The end-date field should be used to indicate when an entity is no longer applicable.
+The end-date field SHOULD be used to indicate when an entity is no longer applicable.

 Data file formats